Excimer: The Technology Explained

 What Is Excimer?

-The final VUV emission stage of the reaction is completed when the excimer molecules return to their original ground state, causing the emission of the excimer-specific spectrum.
+The final VUV emission stage of the reaction is completed when the excimer molecules dissociate and return to their original ground state within a matter of nanoseconds, resulting in the emission of the excimer-specific spectrum.
 These VUV light particles travel through the air, partly absorbed by oxygen to create ozone on the substrate, where they crack the molecular bonds of the surface.
 The cracked molecules are partly removed, creating a chemically medicated top layer of the substrate.
 This effect is distributed along the length of the lamp, which can emit VUV light at a wavelength of your choice from 172nm to 310nm, and can be customised and adapted to your needs during manufacture by USHIO.
 The most commonly used wavelength is 172nm which has energy of 7.23eV and is powerful enough to directly crack all major bonds of organic molecules, with the exception of bonds between carbon and oxygen (C=O) and some inorganic oxides.

 USHIO PureRelease - Excimer Water Purification